SadiqHash/Qhybrid/README.md

 ---

-🌱 Roadmap
+🛤️ Roadmap

 QHybrid grows version by version.
 Future versions will include:

 * API mode
 * Quantum cloud execution
 * More hybrid algorithms
-* Frontend visualizer
+* Quantum secure encryption
-* Quantum‑secure encryption demos
+* and more

 ---